 The joule is a scientific unit named after James Prescott Joule and represented by the letter J, which measures an amount of energy, heat, or work.
-One joule is equal to the amount of work done (energy transferred) when one Newton (another scientific unit, represented by N) of force is applied through a distance of one meter.
-A Newton is the amount of force required to move one kilogram at a speed of one meter divided by the amount of time in seconds (represented by s), squared.
+One joule equals the amount of work done (energy transferred) when one Newton (another scientific unit, represented by N) of force is applied through a distance of one meter.
+A Newton is the amount of force required to move one kilogram at a speed of one meter divided by the time in seconds (represented by s), squared.

 In other words, J = N * m = kg * m ^ 2 / s ^ 2.